jun-a/mcp-qwen-cli/README.md

 This server exposes three tools that interact with Gemini CLI:

 - `googleSearch`: Asks Gemini to perform a Google search using your query
-- `geminiChat`: Sends prompts directly to Gemini for general conversations
+- `chat`: Sends prompts directly to Gemini for general conversations
-- `geminiAnalyzeFile`: Analyzes files (images, PDFs, text) using Gemini's multimodal capabilities
+- `analyzeFile`: Analyzes files (images, PDFs, text) using Gemini's multimodal capabilities

 ## Prerequisites